-Name Of Facility Findings Action Required Operational equipment available No operational plan No reporting Need to develop an operational plan 3.
+Name Of Facility Findings Action Required 2.
+Poverty Combaters 10 of cardboard 12 of plastic No waste management license No three phase electricity for operation of the bailing machine No support from the municipality Operational equipment available No operational plan No reporting Three phase electricity should be installed Need to report quantities monthly to the Department Need to develop an operational plan 3.
 Pieterse Scrap Metals 50 of steel 8 of non-ferrous Well fenced with lockable gate and security guard Operational equipment available Not reporting Need to develop an operational plan Need to report quantities monthly to the Department 4.
 J.H Metals 53 of steel Operational equipment available No storage area Not reporting Need to keep records Need to report quantities monthly to the Department